Licensed. Bonded.

 No ROC to complain to.
 No bond to claim against.
 No license to threaten.
 You’re left with a half-finished bathroom and no legal recourse.

-Unpermitted work found during home sale
+Unpermitted work found during a home sale

 With TJC: full credential protection on every job